Chocolate (color): Cocoa brown (web color "chocolate") (light chocolate)

 The web color called "chocolate" is displayed at right.
 This color is actually the color of the exterior of an unripe cocoa bean pod and is not the color of chocolate, a highly processed product, at all.
 The historical and traditional name for this color is cocoa brown.

 The first recorded use of cocoa brown as a color name in English was in 1925.

 This color may also be referred to as light chocolate or cinnamon.

+Milk chocolate

+Milk chocolate is a moderate shade of brown representing the color of milk chocolate.